How to Add and Record a Browser Window with OBS

 Method #1: Window Capture to Record the Browser

-Out of the different methods I use to show a browser window, using Window Capture is the most used.
+Out of the different methods I use to show a browser window, Window Capture is the most used.
 This is because it lets me show my screen during tutorials and when displaying website information.

 Usually, I’ll have this set up without showing the bookmarks or address bar.

-Add the Window Capture Source
+Step 1: Add the Window Capture Source

 With OBS open, click on the plus sign to add a new source.